kartik-v/bootstrap-checkbox-x/README.md

 ### Plugin Options
 The plugin supports these following options:

+#### theme
+_string_, the name of the theme to be used.
+This will automatically append the `cbx-themeName` CSS class to the checkbox container and can be used for overriding the styles.
+Defaults to empty string.
+The plugin includes an additional theme named `krajee-flat`.
+The CSS for this theme file is included in `theme-krajee-flatblue.css` in the CSS folder.
+If you set theme to `krajee-flatblue`, the CSS class `cbx-krajee-flatblue` will automatically be appended to the checkbox container.
+Note that the theme CSS file must be loaded after `checkbox-x.css` on the page.

 #### threeState
 _boolean_, whether to use three states for the checkbox.
 This will allow you to save `null` values, in addition to the built in `1` and `0` values.
 Defaults to `true`.
 If set to `false`, it will allow only the default two values: `1` and `0`.